 United States

-Dr. Schoem has a strong educational background.
-He completed his Bachelor of Science (B.S.) degree at Georgetown University in 1979 and earned his Medical Doctor (M.D.) degree from the same institution in 1985.
-He underwent further training and internships at National Naval Medical Center and obtained his certification from the American Board of Otolaryngology in 1992.
+Prof. Schoem has a strong educational background.
+He completed his Bachelor of Science (B.S.) degree at Georgetown University, USA, in 1979 and earned his Medical Doctor (M.D.) degree from the same institution in 1985.
+He underwent further training and internships at the National Naval Medical Center, USA, and obtained his certification from the American Board of Otolaryngology in 1992.
+In addition to his clinical work, Prof. Schoem has been actively involved in academic appointments in the United States and has held several teaching positions.
+He has served as a Professor of Clinical Otolaryngology at the University of Connecticut Health Center since 2007.

-Dr. Schoem's dedication to his profession extends beyond his clinical and academic roles.
+Prof. Schoem's dedication to his profession extends beyond his clinical and academic roles.
 He has contributed to various professional societies and served on several committees, including the American Academy of Otolaryngology - Head and Neck Surgery.
 He has also been involved in humanitarian missions, providing medical assistance in countries like Haiti and Nicaragua.

-Throughout his career, Dr. Schoem has received numerous honors and awards, recognizing his expertise and contributions to the field of Otolaryngology.
+Throughout his career, Prof. Schoem has received numerous honors and awards, recognizing his expertise and contributions to the field of Otolaryngology.
 He has been consistently recognized as a top doctor by Connecticut Magazine, and he has received the Founders Advocacy Award from the American Academy of Pediatrics, among other accolades.

-In his spare time, Dr. Schoem has been an active participant in public service efforts.
+In his spare time, Prof. Schoem has been an active participant in public service efforts.
 He has served as a consultant for the Connecticut Early Hearing Detection and Intervention Task Force and as a corporator for the American School for the Deaf.
+Prof. Scott Schoem is a distinguished Otolaryngologist with a wealth of experience, a strong academic background, and a deep commitment to patient care and professional service.

-Connecticut Children’s Medical Center
+Connecticut Children’s Medical Center, USA.

-University of Connecticut Health Center Farmington, CT
+University of Connecticut Health Center Farmington, CT, USA.

-University of Connecticut Health Center Farmington, CT
+University of Connecticut Health Center Farmington, CT, USA.

-George Washington University Washington, D.C.
+George Washington University, Washington, D.C., USA.

-National Naval Medical Center
+National Naval Medical Center, USA.

 National Institutes of Health